shafr/shafr.github.io/_audio_books/harry_bosh/005-trunk-music.md

 ---

 Bosch is chasing his mother's killers while being on leave.
 This time big chunk of the book he spends with psychiatrist.
 I would not say that I enjoyed this part much.
 Great twists, but i'm getting tired of those.
-Also great descriptio of Las Vegas and undercover work.
-Great Naration by Dick Hill.
+Also great description of Las Vegas and undercover work.
+Great Narration by Dick Hill.

 # Quotes: